EngineeringArchitect/EECE-580A/README.md

 - M: length of each strategy set
 - U: payoff matrices

-This code determines the Nash Equilibrium of the game from teh given payoff matrices.
+This code determines the Nash Equilibrium of the game from the given payoff matrices.
 The possible downside to this program is it only returns one possible Nash Equilibrium in a given game even if the game may have more than one.

 ### resourcecombos.m
 At this link you can download the [file](resourcecombos.m).
 This source code has inputs: